Choosing with unknown causal information: Action-outcome probabilities for decision making can be grounded in causal models: Summary

-We have defined a Causal Decision Problem in terms of a classical Decision Problem under Uncertainty provided of a causal mechanism which mediates between actions and outcomes; this causal mechanism is assumed to be represented as a causal graphical model.
-In the case in which a rational decision maker knows such causal relations, we have seen that \citeauthor{pearl2009causality} had provided a causal version of the von Neumann-Morgenstern Theorem for decision making in \cite{pearl2009causality}.
+We have defined a Causal Decision Problem in terms of a classical Decision Problem under Uncertainty provided by a causal mechanism that mediates between actions and outcomes; this causal mechanism is assumed to be represented as a causal graphical model.
+In the case in which a rational decision maker knows such causal relations, we have seen that \citeauthor{pearl2009causality} has provided a decision-making result \cite{pearl2009causality}.

-On the other hand, when a decision maker does not know the causal mechanism, in Theorem \ref{causal_savage} we have provided a causal version of the Savage Theorem; our result explicitly states how a rational decision maker should use subjective beliefs, encoded as a probability distribution over causal models, as well as the causal inference machinery within the considered causal structures in order to find an optimal action.
+On the other hand, when a decision maker does not know the causal mechanism, in Theorem \ref{causal_savage} we have provided preference representation result for causal decision making; our result explicitly states how a rational decision maker should use subjective beliefs, encoded as a probability distribution over causal models, as well as the causal inference machinery within the considered causal structures in order to find an optimal action.

+With these two cases being covered, we have shown how causal models can provide the action-outcome probabilities for decision-making.

-Using Theorem \ref{causal_savage} and taking as a basis Harsanyi's model of a Bayesian Game in which every player has incomplete information about both the actions taken by other players as well as the information that made each player take his action, we have been able to provide a definition of a Causal Nash Equilibrium in which every player is aware that there exists a causal mechanism that will produce some consequence once he takes an action.
+As an application, by using Theorem \ref{causal_savage} and taking as a basis Harsanyi's model of a Bayesian Game in which every player has incomplete information about both the actions taken by other players as well as the information that made each player take his action, we have been able to provide a definition of a Causal Nash Equilibrium (Equation \ref{causal_nash}) in which every player is aware that there exists a causal mechanism that will produce some consequence once he takes an action.

-Our decision making result (i.e., Theorem \ref{causal_savage}), besides motivating the Causal Nash Equilibrium, also provides an optimality criterion for learning algorithms in causal settings such as those presented in \cite{lattimoreNIPS2016,sen2017identifying}.
-We are confident that further developments based on our results will show that {\em causality} is a fundamental concept for decision making under uncertainty and therefore for artificial intelligence.
+Finally, by extending a known result from Pearl to the case of \textit{unknown} causal information, we have shown how action-outcome probabilities for decision-making can be grounded in causal models.